Organisation, roles and responsibility relating to the work environment

 Safety representative for students

 The students are also entitled to elect persons to represent them on issues involving the work environment: the student safety representative and the doctoral student ombudsman.
-The Medical Students' Union elects two representatives to represent the students on the Work Environment Committee.
-For more information, please contact the Medical Students’ Union.
+The Medical Students' Union and the Student union of Odontology elects two representatives to represent the students on the Work Environment Committee.
+For more information, please contact the Medical Students’ Union or the Student union of Odontology.

-Information on current safety representatives at KI is kept by Anne-Marie Windahl (HR-Department) or by the main safety representative.
+Information on current safety representatives at KI is kept by Moa Borg (HR-Department) or by the main safety representative.